The Art Of Being Thrifty: 12 Simple Habits Of Naturally Thrifty People

 The accessories can add fun and unique flair to some of the basic pieces you picked out.

 Having someone who knows your style go with you to the thrift store can make a world of difference.
 Your friends will be able to tell you what pieces they think you could revamp or pull off and which pieces might be better suited for someone else in need.
+Either way, having company will make the experience way more enjoyable.

-8. Remember to donate your old clothes.
+8. They remember to donate their old clothes

 If something doesn't end up fitting you right or maybe your closet is overcrowded after your shopping experience, think about donating clothes back to the thrift store.
 Someone may really be in need and would love to have clothing you hardly wear anymore.